 Both large and small companies have looked to Barry for representation in complex matters.
-Two of Barry's reported trials resulted in favorable verdicts for individual clients who took on formidable corporate defendants.
-In Vesco vs. North Star Steel, Barry obtained a Federal judgment in excess of $1,500,000 against a subsidiary of Cargill Incorporated, one of the largest privately held companies in the world.
-In Boyajian vs. C&R Realty, Barry represented a minority shareholder who was awarded in excess of $600,000.00 based on oppressive conduct by the majority.
-In 2008, Barry obtained a jury verdict in excess of $1,000,000 for a client injured in a fall down case.
-Some of Barry's notable personal injury recoveries are listed in the "Personal Injury Recoveries" section of this site.
+Two of Barry’s reported trials resulted in favorable verdicts and settlements for individual clients who took on formidable corporate defendants.
+In Vesco vs. North Star Steel, Barry secured a judgment in Federal Court surpassing $1,500,000 against a subsidiary of Cargill Incorporated, one of the biggest privately held companies in the world.
+In Boyajian vs. C&R Realty, Barry represented a minority shareholder who received an award in excess of $600,000.00 based on oppressive conduct by the majority.
+In 2008, Barry obtained a jury verdict in excess of $1,000,000 for a client injured in a slip and fall case.
+In 2011, Barry tried a slip and fall case in Rockland County in which he achieved a verdict in excess of $800,000.
+There was no money offered by the insurance company prior to trial, and the client collected the verdict with interest after Barry successfully neutralized the defendant’s appeal.
+More of Barry’s notable personal injury settlements and recoveries are listed in the “Personal Injury Recoveries” section of this site.